trailofbits/dylint/README.md

 Dylint downloads and builds each entry, similar to how Cargo downloads and builds a dependency.
 The resulting `target/release` directories are searched for files with names of the form that Dylint recognizes (see [Library requirements](#library-requirements) below).

-As an example, if you include the following in your workspace's `Cargo.toml` file and run `cargo dylint --all --workspace`, Dylint will run all of the example lints in this repository on your workspace:
+As an example, if you include the following in your workspace's `Cargo.toml` file and run `cargo dylint --all --workspace`, Dylint will run all of this repository's [example lints](./examples) on your workspace:

 ```toml
 [workspace.metadata.dylint]